Ashton Agar

-Ashton Charles Agar (born 14 October 1993) is an Australian cricketer who has played all forms of the game at international level.
+Ashton Charles Agar (born 14 October 1993) is an Australian cricketer who plays all forms of the game at international level.
 Agar plays domestically for Western Australia and the Perth Scorchers.
-A left-handed spin bowler, he played two Test matches for the Australian national side during the 2013 Ashes series.
+A left-handed spin bowler and capable lower-order batsman (he has made three first-class centuries), he played two Test matches for the Australian national side during the 2013 Ashes series and 5 Test matches in his career.
+Agar was also a member of the Australian team that won the 2021 T20 World Cup in Dubai and Oman.